haziz09/wiim-now-playing/README.md

 > Please note that this will **only** run well on a Linux machine.
 The Windows version of Docker does not support device discovery over SSDP and thus will not scan the network for WiiM devices.
 You may need to spin up an entire Linux VM for this to work, which defeats the purpose of Docker.
 See: <https://github.com/cvdlinden/wiim-now-playing/pull/4>

-If you already have a docker container running this app and want to do an update to the latest version, please use ```docker-update.sh```.
+If you already have a docker container running this app and want to do an update to the latest version, please use the ```docker-update.sh``` script.

 ## Also see